 Comprehensive genetic knowledge

-Caring for these disorders accounts for approximately 17% of health care costs.
-Their impact on the lives of patients and their families is indisputable, while they also present some unique challenges for health care professionals.
+The impact of inherited disorders on the lives of patients and their families is indisputable, while they also present some unique challenges for healthcare professionals.
 Although the number of these diseases is sizeable, many are so rare that they’re unknown to the vast majority of clinicians.
 Identifying them using conventional diagnostics is a process of trial and error that often yields no definitive answers.

 Anything we can do to improve and speed up diagnosis not only allows us to plan the best and most cost-effective treatments, but also plays an important part in patient comfort and long-term prognosis.
 This is where genetic testing can truly make a difference.